yashSrijan/nexmo-developer/_documentation/voice/voice-api/overview.md

 ### Voice Playground

 In the [Nexmo Dashboard](https://dashboard.nexmo.com), you can try out the Voice API interactively in the Voice Playground.
-Once you are [signed up for a Nexmo account](https://dashboard.nexmo.com/signup), you can go to [Voice Playground](https://dashboard.nexmo.com/voice/playground) in the Dashboard (Voice ‣ Voice Playgrounds).
+Once you are [signed up for a Nexmo account](https://dashboard.nexmo.com/signup), you can go to [Voice Playground](https://dashboard.nexmo.com/voice/playground) in the Dashboard (Voice ‣ Voice Playground).

-When you use the Voice Playgrounds, you will be guided through the process of buying a phone number and assigning it to the Playground, then you can interactively test NCCOs in the browser and see the results.
-Playgrounds also has a number of common use cases as examples you can try.
-These are listed below with links to guides and tutorials on how to implement them yourself.
+When you use the Voice Playground, you will be guided through the process of buying a phone number and assigning it to the Voice Playground, then you can interactively test NCCOs in the browser and see the results.
+Voice Playground also has a number of common use cases as examples you can try.
+These are listed below with links to guides and tutorials on how to implement them yourself:

 * Connecting two users ([guide](/voice/voice-api/guides/connect-two-users), [tutorial](/tutorials/private-voice-communication))
 * Interactive Voice Response (IVR) using DTMF tones ([guide](/voice/voice-api/guides/interactive-voice-response), [tutorial](/tutorials/interactive-voice-response))